1. Udder Changes

 We like to use udder development as a good indicator of how far along a cow is.
 This measure is usually effective for dairy cattle, whereas beef cattle do not always “make up” an udder much before calving.

 Keep in mind a few things:

 - Every cow develops differently.
-The heifer in these pictures did not make up as much edema as heifers often do, so she’s kind of a good mix between heifer and cow.
+The heifer in these first pictures did not make up as much edema as heifers often do, so she is a good average between heifer and cow.